 Perinatal Diagnostic Unit

-The Perinatal Diagnostic Unit is located in the new Donna A. Sanzari Women’s Hospital.
-The unit provides comprehensive diagnostic testing and therapeutics for women who are pregnant or those considering pregnancy.
+The Perinatal Diagnostic Unit, located in the Donna A. Sanzari Women’s Hospital, provides comprehensive diagnostic testing and therapeutics for women who are pregnant or those considering pregnancy.
 The unit is accredited by the American Institute of Ultrasound Medicine.
-The perinatal diagnostic unit has a total of 8 RDMS certified sonographers who work closely with the maternal fetal specialists using the latest sonography machines to diagnose complex fetal pathologies.
+The perinatal diagnostic unit has a total of 8 RDMS certified sonographers who work closely with the maternal-fetal specialists using the latest sonography machines to diagnose complex fetal pathologies.

 Amniocentesis can provide information about genetic factors, the condition of the fluid, and the level of maturity of the fetus.
 Amniocentesis may be recommended for women at risk for chromosomal or genetic abnormality.
 Pregnancy risk factors include an advanced maternal age, abnormal ultrasound or chemical screening, or previous child with a chromosomal or metabolic abnormality.
 It is also recommended when both parents carry a recessive inherited disorder.
 Amniocentesis can also be done electively should the patient desire to do so after counseling by her physician and the genetic department.
 Amniocentesis examines the fetal cells, chemicals, and micro-organisms in the amniotic fluid that surrounds a fetus.
 The test is performed by a physician under ultrasound guidance, who inserts a needle through the abdominal wall into the uterus, and withdraws a small amount of fluid.
 The fluid is then tested, and results are usually ready within 12 days.

 An expedited preliminary result (FISH) is available to most of our patients within 24 hours of the procedure if applicable.

 Chorionic Villus Sampling (CVS)